fireeye/rt2jira/README.md

 2. I made a mistake; how do I reset the state of this script?

     Clear out the `last_fetched_timestamp` value so that it is completely empty.
 Next, adjust the **5** value in `api_search_suffix` to be a much higher value, in order to go further back in time.
 Once fixed, re-run the script and it should start processing much older RT tickets.
 If it still isn't going back far enough, increase the **5** value to be even higher.

+3. How does this compare with other RT-to-JIRA migration scripts?

+    Unlike other scripts, this script is designed to be run on a continual basis, rather than just as a one-time operation.
+Sure, you can use it to bulk-convert all RT tickets over to JIRA and then retire the RT instance, but this script is also **flexible** enough to support continual sync between RT and JIRA, so that both systems remain in operation.